LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/MonitoringAPI/overview.md

 * HTTP based - All information (both client to server and server to client) will be passed using an HTTP request-response model.
 * HTTPS only - Only **secured** (SSL) requests will be handled.
-* JSON based - All data (both directions) will be passed using a valid JSON. **Note** - clients should not rely on a closed set of attributes since the format is JSON ("Forward Compatibility").
+* JSON based - All data (both directions) will be passed using a valid JSON. **Note:** Clients should not rely on a closed set of attributes since the format is JSON ("Forward Compatibility").

 ### Authentication and Authorization